TeamMaestro/nestjs-common/README.md

 ### Guards
 #### PassportAuthGuard
 This guard extends the @nestjs/passport AuthGuard and provides a better error handling pattern.
 You will want to extend this class for any custom guards in your application and override the handleErrors method to report any non-whitelisted errors.
 You can also customize the whitelisted errors with the addToWhitelist and removeFromWhitelist methods.
+By default, this will throw an UnauthorizedException, but you can change that functionality by overriding the throwException method.
 ```
+eimport { AuthGuard } from '@nestjs/passport';
+import { UnauthorizedException } from '../exceptions';
+import { PassportWhitelistedErrors } from '../enums';

 export function PassportAuthGuard(strategyToken: string) {
     return class Guard extends AuthGuard(strategyToken) {
         whitelistedErrors: Set<string>;